lucasnantonio/lucasnantonio.github.io/src/posts/nubank/Nuconta.md

 Producing a well-crafted individual screen is satisfying, but we can never forget that every touchpoint is part of a broader ecosystem.
 Below is an example of how we kept track of every App screen, push notification, email, website page, and social media posts that first-time users would encounter.

-> Nuconta makes Nubank the [most downloaded banking app in the world](https://qz.com/1738245/nubanks-app-has-more-downloads-than-revolut-monzo-and-n26-combined/). — Quartz
+> Nuconta makes Nubank the [largest digital bank in the world](https://qz.com/1738245/nubanks-app-has-more-downloads-than-revolut-monzo-and-n26-combined/). — Quartz

 ![Nubank tops the downloads of all others challenger banks combined. ](../../images/nubank/nuconta-downloads.png)